 About

-Biofoundries provide an integrated infrastructure to enable the rapid design, construction, and testing of genetically reprogrammed organisms for biotechnology applications and research.
-Many biofoundries are being built and a Global Biofoundry Alliance has recently been established to coordinate activities worldwide.
-Over the past 5 years, research institutions around the world have been establishing biofoundries to expand their biotechnology development capacities.
+Biofoundries provide an integrated infrastructure to enable the rapid design, construction, and testing of genetically reprogrammed molecules or organisms for biotechnology applications and research.
+The Global Biofoundry Alliance (GBA) was established to coordinate activities across biofoundries globally.
+Over the past 5 years especially, research institutions around the world have been establishing biofoundries to expand their biotechnology development capacities.
 However, the existence of these biofoundries is not yet widely known within the biotechnology or broader biological research communities.

 History